Bears defensive coordinator Alan Williams resigns, says he has to take care of his health and family

 LAKE FOREST, Ill.
-(AP) — Chicago Bears defensive coordinator Alan Williams resigned on Wednesday, saying he needs to tend to himself and his family.
+(AP) — The Chicago Bears' season took an unexpected turn Wednesday when defensive coordinator Alan Williams resigned for what he said were personal reasons.

 “I am taking a step back to take care of my health and my family,” he said in a statement.
 “I appreciate the opportunity to work with the Chicago Bears, a storied NFL franchise with a rich history.”

+Williams' resignation was part of a wild day at Halas Hall, with quarterback Justin Fields indicating he is being given too much information by the coaching staff and thinking too much as a result rather than trusting his instincts.
+Fields said later in the locker room that his quotes were taken out of context and that he is not blaming the coaches.

-Williams' resignation comes just two games into his second season with the Bears.
-He missed last week's loss at Tampa Bay for what the team said were personal reasons after working the opener against Green Bay.
+Williams' departure comes just two games into his second season with the Bears.
+He missed last week's loss at Tampa Bay after working the opener against Green Bay.

+Chicago-based attorney Andrew M. Stroth insisted Williams resigned for health and family reasons.
+He told The Associated Press neither Williams nor his family are facing any legal issues.

+“They're not facing them at the moment, and they're not gonna be facing them,” Stroth said.

+“Coach Williams has tremendous respect for the NFL shield,” Stroth said.
+“He's got tremendous respect and relationships throughout the Bears organization and the McCaskey family.
+Coach Williams decided he needed to take a step back because of the personal health and family matter.”

-Coach Matt Eberflus called the defense in Williams' absence and figures to do so again when the Bears (0-2) visit Patrick Mahomes and the Kansas City Chiefs (1-1) on Sunday.
+Coach Matt Eberflus called the defensive plays in Williams' absence and figures to do so again when the Bears (0-2) visit Patrick Mahomes and the Kansas City Chiefs (1-1) on Sunday.

-Williams thanked the McCaskey family as well as Eberflus, general manager Ryan Poles and President Kevin Warren.
-He also vowed to coach again.
+In his statement, Williams thanked the McCaskey family, which owns the team, as well as Eberflus, general manager Ryan Poles and President Kevin Warren.

 Earlier in the day, Eberflus shed little light on the situation, saying he didn't have “any update right now” when asked if Williams still had a job.
 He gave similar answers when asked if he anticipates Williams returning this season and if the two have spoken.